mehuaniket/blog-classifier/README.md

-# blog-classifier
+# Blog-Classifier

 ## Introduction

 - This is small tool to classify blog in categories using random-forest.
 - Training set is in blogs.csv in following format
 - To predict category for blog you've to use `use_forest_prediction.py`.
-May be you can change the way data is provided to the function top integrate with backend.
+May be you can change the way data is provided to the function to integrate with backend.

 ```
    |----------------------|